rayyan978/Graphica---Math-Visualizer/README.md

 Graphica is an interactive tool designed to visualize mathematical equations and functions in a dynamic and intuitive way.
-It helps users better understand mathematical behaviour through reaL-time graph plotting.
+It helps users better understand mathematical behaviour through real-time graph plotting.

 FEATURES :
 Plot mathematical equations instantly.